Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

-\emph{Global Riemannian Optimization Algorithm}.
-When a sequential peeling algorithm is not available, since for $M\sim N+1$ all the phases are highly-coupled in any entry of the final matrix so a sequential isolated partial solver for each phase is unlikely to exist for $V_j$ generic, the factorization parameters must be found by a global numerical search.
 Standard optimization methods often minimize a cost function based on the Euclidean distance, such as $\|U(\phi) - U_{target}\|_F^2$ using the Frobenius norm.
 However, a more natural and efficient approach is to work directly on the manifold of unitary matrices, minimizing the true geodesic distance \cite{Absil2007}.
 This ensures the search proceeds along the shortest possible paths on the curved space of $\SU(N)$, leading to optimal on-manifold search for a solution.
 The algorithm seeks to find the tuple of all phases, $\phi$, that minimizes a cost function given by the squared geodesic distance between the factorization $U(\phi)$ and the target matrix $U_{target}$.

 Let $\Omega (\phi) = U(\phi)^\dagger U_{target}$.
 The cost function $F(\phi)$ is the squared Frobenius norm of the matrix logarithm of $\Omega$: $F(\phi) = \| \log(\Omega(\phi)) \|_F^2 = \sum_{k=1}^{N} \theta_k^2$, where $\lambda_k=e^{i\theta_k}$ are the eigenvalues of the matrix $\Omega(\phi)$.
 This cost is zero if and only if $U(\phi) = U_{target}$.
 Our cost function is the squared geodesic distance—the shortest path between our estimate and our target on the manifold itself.
 This is the most natural and direct measure of error for this problem.
 While algorithms like Levenberg-Marquardt, basin-hopping or L-BFGS \cite{Zelaya2024, Saygin2020, Markowitz2023, Pereira2025, Zelaya2025} are powerful, best performance is supplied with an analytical Jacobian and, at least, finite-difference estimates of the Hessian from it.
 Our method provides the exact, analytical gradient of the true manifold distance: